Watch this short video explaining stroke risk

-Although atrial fibrillation can feel weird and frightening, an “attack of AF” usually doesn’t have harmful consequences by itself.
+Although atrial fibrillation can feel weird and frightening, an “attack of AFib” usually doesn’t have harmful consequences by itself.
 The real danger is the increased risk for stroke.
-Even when symptoms are not noticeable, AF can increase a person’s risks for stroke and related heart problems.
+Even when symptoms are not noticeable, AFib can increase a person’s risks for stroke and related heart problems.

 What causes atrial fibrillation?

-Sometimes the cause of AF is unknown.
-Other times, it is the result of damage to the heart's electrical system from other conditions, such as longstanding, uncontrolled high blood pressure or artery disease.
-AF is also the most common complication after heart surgery.
+Sometimes the cause of AFib is unknown.
+Other times, it is the result of damage to the heart's electrical system from other conditions, such as longstanding, uncontrolled high blood pressure or coronary artery disease.
+AFib is also the most common complication after heart surgery.

 View an animation of atrial fibrillation.

-Usually, the most serious risk from AF is that it can lead to other medical problems, including:
+Usually, the most serious risk from AFib is that it can lead to other medical problems, including:

-- The heart quivers.
-The upper chambers (the atria) of the heart do not produce an effective, regular contraction.
+- The heartbeat seems to quiver (or fibrillate) in an erratic way.
+The upper chambers (the atria) of the heart do not produce an effective, regular contraction, but contract irregularly.

 - The contraction fails.
 Imagine wringing out a sponge.
 Without a good squeeze, water will still be left in the sponge.
 In the same way, when a heart contraction is either too fast or too uneven, it doesn’t completely squeeze the blood from the atria into the next chamber.

 - Blood pools in the atria.
-Left over blood remains in the atria and may pool there.
+Blood not completely pumped out of the atria can remain and may pool there.

 - Risks of clotting go up.
 When blood has the opportunity to pool, it also has the opportunity to clot.